(This article may or may not contain affiliate links. What does that mean?)

-The wind leads the leaves in a Rumba as their hips sway through a daring gust.
+The wind leads the leaves in a Rumba as they sway to a daring gust that cuts through Yosemite National Park.
 The clouds form shapes any contortionist would admire, with a backdrop of blue so deep, your heart can get lost in its gaze.

-It’s nature our family seeks when we want to get away from it all.
+It’s nature our family seeks when we want to take a family trip to get away from it all.
 It’s the trees and the wind and the crisp air that fills our lungs in a way that’s more fulfilling than any city air could be.

 Snowshoe Night Hike – Tenaya Lodge Yosemite

 Over Thanksgiving break, as our snowshoes crushed through sheets of ice just outside Yosemite National Park during our night hike, our guide, Ian, told us we were trekking about 200 feet from a black bear’s home.
 Our beams of light cut through thick night to reveal evergreens, resting in cool stillness.
 “Don’t worry,” he said, though I’m not sure his words had the power he hoped, “He’s too smart to bother tourists, and besides, he’s probably sleeping.”
 He pointed his flashlight toward a patch of pine trees, at what looked like a Hobbit house, a mass of tree roots rising from the ground like a wooden moon, a type of shelter in which some Yosemite bears hibernate.